SunnyMaxwell/wisecow/myREADME.md

 2) We can do by using custom helm charts

-3) We can automate complete process like using
+3) We can automate complete process by adding all manual steps we are doing above in workflow file like

     * External TLS Certificate
     * SetUp Ingress Controller
+    * Apply Ingress.yaml
     * Fetch the TLS secret data from Azure Keyvault